Bridges at Abbey House Dental

 A dental bridge can transform a space by giving you a fixed option.

-A bridge is a fixed option to replace one or more missing teeth.
+Our dental bridges in Stoke-on-Trent are a fixed option to replace one or more missing teeth.
 The teeth either side the space are prepared from crowns but these two crowns are fused together by a tooth (called a pontic) which will replace the missing tooth, therefore ‘bridging’ the gap!
 Filling the space will help to aid function and help to maintain the health of the surrounding teeth.

 If you have recently had a tooth removed, the healing process can take up to six months, we would recommend a temporary denture during this period.
 A bridge can be made once the healing has completed, this will give a more pleasing fit and a longer lasting bridge.